GHcpv24/CS-634-Data-Mining/docs/Milestone4Documentation.md

 ## Baseline Model Training, Evaluation, and Predictions

 <p align="justify">
 The baseline models used were <code>LGBMRegressor</code> for LightGBM and <code>XGBRegressor</code> for XGBoost.
 Each of the models were initialized with the default hyperparameters with the exception of setting <code>random_state=123</code>.
 5-fold cross-validation was implemented in the training process.
-The metrics used for evaluation of the model's performance after fitting were cross-validation scores, R-squared scores, and root mean square error scores.
+The metrics used for evaluation of the model's performance after fitting were cross-validation ($CV$) scores, R-squared scores ($R^2$), and root mean square error ($RMSE$) scores.
 </p>

-Note: Recall that for `milestone-2`, a logarithmic transformation was implemented for `SalePrice` and is thus reflected in RMSE scores.
+Note: Recall that for `milestone-2`, a logarithmic transformation was implemented for `SalePrice` and is thus reflected in $RMSE$ scores.

 <p align="justify">
 Even with a log transformed <code>SalePrice</code>, there did not appear to be significant differences between each milestone's <code>LGBMRegressor</code> scores.
 There is, however, a noticeable difference, albeit small, in overall scores between <code>LGBMRegressor</code> and <code>XGBRegressor</code> where the LightGBM model performed better than the XGBoost model.